 WHERE TO STAY

-Hey, a biking trip isn’t all biking.
+As much as we all love being on the trails, we realize there is more to a biking trip than being in the saddle!
 Here’s a list of available hotels, restaurants, bars, and other local hot spots.
 For more check out www.gofruita.com.

 Balanced Rock Motel